vabal/vabal/README.md

 will make `vabal` find out which GHC versions is needed to build the project and obtain it, then it will print to stdout the path to the obtained GHC compiler.

-This can be combined with `cabal`'s -w options.
+Now you can either copy the output of `vabal` and pass it as argument to `cabal` using the `-w` flag or you can combine `vabal` with `cabal`'s -w options using command substitution.
 So to build the project using the detected compiler, you can run:

 > cabal new-build -w "$(vabal)"